wp-plugins/threewp-broadcast/readme.txt

 The easiest way to get my attention is to <a href="mailto:plugins@plainview.se">contact me via e-mail</a> and ask how to donate a little something for my time.

-For contract work such as the following, contact me so we can make a deal:
+For contract work such as the following, contact me so we can come to an agreement:

 * Broadcast is missing a feature you need
 * Broadcast isn't properly interacting with other plugins
 * Broadcast doesn't work on your custom site

 If you're not into donations, try the support forum to see if other users can help you out.

+= Debug dumps =

+A debug dump is the long text that is displayed when broadcasting a post with debug mode on.
+This dump can then be read to see what Broadcast is or isn't doing.

+To switch on debug mode, see the admin settings.
+If your site is live it would be wise to input your IP in the associated textarea, so that only you see the debug dump.

 = Blacklist, whitelisting, force broadcast =